 After the Merger, to meet the current Nasdaq listing requirements for these securities to continue to be listed on the Nasdaq SmallCap Market, (i) the Combined Company will have to maintain at least \$2 million in total assets and \$1 million in capital and surplus; (ii) the minimum bid price of the Combined Company's Common Stock will have to be at least \$1.00 per share; (iii) there will have to be at least 100,000 shares in the public float valued at \$200,000 or more; (iv) the Combined Company's Common Stock will have to have at least two active market makers, and (v) the Combined Company's Common Stock will have to be held by at least 300 holders.
 Nasdaq recently adopted new requirements for continued listing on the Nasdaq SmallCap Market.
-Commencing February 22, 1998, the Combined Company, in order to preserve the listing of its securities, will have to maintain (a) (1) at least \$2 million in net tangible assets, (2) \$35 million in market capitalization, or (3) \$500,000 in net income (over two years in any three-year period), (b) a public float of at least 500,000 shares valued at \$1 million or more and (c) a minimum bid price of \$1.003.
-The market making requirements will not be altered.
+Commencing February 22, 1998, the Combined Company, in order to preserve the listing of its securities, will have to maintain (a) (1) at least \$2 million in net tangible assets, (2) \$35 million in market capitalization, or (3) \$500,000 in net income (over two of the last three years), (b) a public float of at least 500,000 shares valued at \$1 million or more and (c) a minimum bid price of \$1.003.
+The shareholder and market maker requirements will not be altered.

 In addition, because the Merger will result in a significant change in control and financial structure, the Combined Company will be required to comply with the new listing standards applicable to the Nasdaq SmallCap Market.
-These new listing criteria are more stringent than the maintenance criteria described above and, under the recently adopted revisions to the Nasdaq listing criteria, would require that (i) the Combined Company have \$4 million in net tangible assets (or \$50 million in market capitalization or \$750,000 in net income over two years in any three-year period), (ii) the minimum bid price of the Combined Company's Common Stock be at least \$4.00, (iii) there be at least 1 million shares in the public float valued at \$5 million or more, (iv) the Combined Company's Common Stock have at least three active market makers, and (v) the Combined Company's Common Stock be held by at least 300 holders.
+These new listing criteria are more stringent than the maintenance criteria described above and, under the recently adopted revisions to the Nasdaq listing criteria, would require that (i) the Combined Company have \$4 million in net tangible assets (or \$50 million in market capitalization or \$750,000 in net income over two of the last three years), (ii) the minimum bid price of the Combined Company's Common Stock be at least \$4.00, (iii) there be at least 1 million shares in the public float valued at \$5 million or more, (iv) the Combined Company's Common Stock have at least three active market makers, (v) the Combined Company's Common Stock be held by at least 300 holders, and (iv) the Combined Company have a one-year operating history or a \$50 million market capitalization.
+In addition, under both the initial listing and maintenance requirements, the Combined Company will be required to comply with certain corporate governance standards.